How to use Classdojo

 - Share links to learning sites to keep students practicing their skills

-- Uploading attachments like worksheets and other printable for families to complete at home
+- Uploading attachments like worksheets and printables for families to complete at home

 - Share photos of curriculum or whatever, just to keep your kiddos feeling connected 😉